Charlie-Bell/stack-overflow-classifier/README.md

     <img src = "https://docs.fast.ai/images/layered.png" width=60%>
 </p>

 The advantage of using this high level API is for rapid prototyping already optimized in the Pytorch framework.
-With this framework, models such as a the ASGD Weight-Dropped LSTM (AWD LSTM) can quickly be created, trained, and used for inference.
+With this framework, models such as a the ASGD Weight-Dropped LSTM (AWD-LSTM) can quickly be created, trained, and used for inference.

-The benefit of using an AWD LSTM is its DropConnect on the hidden states for regularization, and also the non-monotonic averaged gradient descent method used to train it outperforms typical methods.
-More on AWD LSTMs can be read in the original paper: https://arxiv.org/abs/1708.02182v1
+The benefit of using an AWD-LSTM is its DropConnect on the hidden states for regularization, and also the non-monotonic averaged gradient descent method used to train it outperforms typical methods.
+More on AWD-LSTMs can be read in the original paper: https://arxiv.org/abs/1708.02182v1

 ## How to use

 Two scripts were created for both models which run data preprocessing, model training, model inference and calculating metrics.
  - To work with the MLP network, run 'run_pytorch_mlp.py'.
-The variable 'use_pretrained' is used to decide whether to load parameters from a pretrained model, or to train again.
  - To work with the AWD-LSTM, run 'run_fastai_awd_lstm.py'.
-Again, the variable 'use_pretrained' is used to download a pretrained model from google drive, or train another model.
 Do note that the training time for the AWD-LSTM can be very long.

+Each script comes with two settings to be altered by the user 'download_data' to download the dataset csv files and 'use_pretrained' to download and load the pretrained models from google drive.
+If 'use_pretrained' is set to false then new models will begin training upon script execution.

-Other parameters can be changed in these scripts -
+Hyperparameters can be changed in these scripts -
  - In 'run_pytorch_mlp.py' ('epochs': num_epochs, 'batch size': batch_size)
  - In 'run_fastai_awd_lstm.py' ('learning rate' : lr, 'epochs': num_epochs)

 For users on Windows it is best to use the colab notebook for fastai implementations due to compatibility issues: https://colab.research.google.com/drive/1mEt2tYYIYS8aSes_R7EPLEeiT2qWHjBV?usp=sharing

 ## Results

 ### Metrics

-The MLP Network achieved a 0.61 accuracy on the validation dataset, while the AWD LSTM achieved 0.68 after only 4 epochs of fine tuning.
+The MLP Network achieved a 0.61 accuracy on the validation dataset, while the AWD-LSTM achieved 0.68 after only 4 epochs of fine tuning.

-### Improvements
+## Conclusion
 The trained models could both definitely make improvements given a more thorough preprocessing of the text, as well as a larger dataset.
-Including metadata from the original dataset such as user creation date and post creation date would probably be a
+Including metadata from the original dataset such as user creation date and post creation date would likely benefit the accuracy at the cost of a small increase in dimensionality.

 Many improvements can be made to the MLP network, the first and most obvious being the inclusion of recurrence, as well as regularization methods, depth, a hyperparameter search and so on.
 The list is pretty exhaustive as it would be with a baseline model.

-The biggest improvement for the AWD LSTM would be to not only fine-tune the classification model on the Stack Overflow data, but to train the Language Model underneath on a large corpus of Stack Overflow text.
+The biggest improvement for the AWD-LSTM would be to not only fine-tune the classification model on the Stack Overflow data, but to train the Language Model underneath on a large corpus of Stack Overflow text.
 The code for this is already setup to be run in the google colab notebook 'fastai_implementation.ipynb', but the compute required would be far to large to run on their cloud machines.

-## Conclusion
 Fastai provides a very easy to work with API for implementing state of the art NLP models in Pytorch, already machine optimized for pretraining, finetuning and inference.
-Given more compute, it would be nice to see just how well an AWD LSTM would perform when pretraining the language model on a large corpus of Stack Overflow text.
+Given more compute, it would be nice to see just how well an AWD-LSTM would perform when pretraining the language model on a large corpus of Stack Overflow text.